 What you will do:

-- Deliver in-person and virtual technical assistance; trainings and/or webinars on: technical aspects of supportive housing, such as financing, operations, and/or service delivery; and systems transformation to a wide variety of public sector and supportive housing industry stakeholders.
+- Deliver in-person and virtual technical assistance, trainings and/or webinars on technical aspects of supportive housing, such as financing, operations, and/or service delivery.

-- Establish and maintain high quality relationships and partnerships with key funders, community stakeholders, particularly with staff from city and state agencies, the Continuum of Care, managed care organizations, community-based supportive housing providers, behavioral and medical health service organizations and non-profit and for-profit housing developers who are the recipients of CSH technical assistance.
+- Establish and maintain high quality relationships and partnerships with key funders, community stakeholders, particularly with staff from city and state agencies, housing authorities, the Continuum of Care, managed care organizations, community-based supportive housing providers and housing developers who are the recipients of CSH technical assistance.

-- Support budget development and monitoring, working closely with the Team Director and CSH finance team.
+- Develop project budgets and support team budgets, working closely with the San Diego Director and CSH finance team.

-- Represent CSH effectively at external events, ensuring CSH’s interests and reputation are maintained.
+- Represent CSH effectively at external events, ensuring CSH’s interest and reputation are maintained.

 - Participate in regional planning and operations discussions and activities.